Ryzz123/lumenity-lumenity/README.md

-### NEXUS FRAMEWORK
+### Lumenity FRAMEWORK

-Nexus Framework is a PHP framework that is designed to be simple, fast, and easy to use.
+Lumenity Framework is a PHP framework that is designed to be simple, fast, and easy to use.
 It is designed to be a lightweight framework that can be used to build web applications quickly and easily.
 It is designed to be flexible and extensible, so you can easily add new features and functionality to your web applications.